-Route Description - East of Flores and Komodo (Maumere-Labuan Bajo)
+Route Description - Komodo National Park

 From pristine corals, mantas, sharks, turtles, dolphins, dugong and giant pelagics to tiny pygmy seahorses, nudibranchs and frog fish, you’ll find the diversity of marine life inspiring if not mind boggling.
 The islands feature a dramatic wild savannah landscape with patches of forest especially on the southern hills of Komodo and Rinca.
 White and red sand beaches, blue lagoons teeming with fish and some of the most spectacular underwater scenery in the world entice divers and guests from around the world.